ptsteadman/notebook/essays/gray-man-style.md

 a situation that you may not be able to get out of."
 [11]

 One comment on a survival YouTube video points out that as a black man, "trying to be a gray man will be difficult in far too many places in this country."

+The advice on the internet for minority gray men seems to echo the advice given to black men in everyday life: try to be dismissed.
+One writer points to a Vice article where two British men discover that wearing neon hi-vis vests allows them to escape attention and access restricted areas.
+[26]

-For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized, most dramatically in hurricane Katrina, where black families wading through the water with supplies were infamously described as 'looting' while a white family was described as 'finding'.
+For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized, most dramatically in hurricane Katrina, where black families wading through the water with supplies were infamously described as "looting" while a white family was described as "finding".
 [21] It went beyond
-media: police from the wealthy community of Gretna fired shots over the head of families trying to flee over a bridge into their community.
+media: police from the wealthy community of Gretna fired shots over the head of families trying to flee over a bridge from New Orleans into their community.
 In another case, police killed an unarmed child and a mentally disabled man who were attempting to make their way over a bridge to a family friend's home, also shooting four others.
 The officers were only prosecuted in 2012, after a cover-up that spanned years.

-Survivalists seem to ignore the fact that in actual disasters, they would likely not be the ones to suffer.
+Survivalists often seem to ignore the fact that in actual disasters, they would probably not be the ones suffering.

 Articles about being gray often include the caveat that it's best to simply stay at home in a disaster, and that being gray is a response to situations where one has to "traverse areas outside your home for various reasons".
 [19] These various reasons generally include "supply runs" and "information gathering".
-In a post-SHTF world, wouldn't an armed person with survival skills be on a "supply run" be a dangerous predator?
-In Katrina, when shit really hit the fan, many civilians with weapons and guns ended up being predators, not potential prey.
+In a post-SHTF world, wouldn't an armed person with survival skills on a "supply run" be a dangerous predator?

-Being a *white* gray man works, because it allows a white man to hide his or her weapons and supplies, but still be considered a victim worthy of assistance.
+Being a *white* gray man works, because it allows a white person to hoard his or her weapons and supplies, but still be considered a victim worthy of assistance.

-The advice on the internet for minority gray men seems to echo the advice given to black men in everyday life: try to be dismissed.
-One writer points to a Vice article where two British men discover that "Hi-Vis Vests Get You Into Everything For Free".
-[26]
+Just as affecting a folksy down-to-earthness helps people like George Bush and Warren Buffet retain power, affecting a dorky harmlessness while keeping ones assets in denaible crypto will be a powerful strategy for the 21st century.

+I think that if the left attempts to adopt the gray man concept and use it for progressive activism, the effort would likely backfire.

 So, while the political left might want to adopt the gray man concept and create a 'gray bloc' to complement the black bloc, I think the gray man concept is dead on arrival as a progressive tool.
 At best, I think gray man could be a good identity for someone sick of competing in the attention economy.
-Finally, almost every gray man article mentions the importance of also being gray online.
-Being cybergray might be a good strategy for someone planning to commit cyberviolence.

 ---

-I think it is also quite normal to secretly enjoy the pleasures of the neoliberal lifestyle, and not really expect them to stop, while professing a socially-acceptable desire for revolution. a future world that he secretly thinks will remain much like the neoliberal present.
+Many people secretly enjoy the pleasures of the neoliberal lifestyle and don't really expect them to stop, while professing a socially-acceptable desire for revolution.
+The gray man might even  a future world that he secretly thinks will remain much like the neoliberal present.

 It's fun to drag mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
- This is echoed in
-military use of the gray man term, where POWs and trainees are encouraged to "be the gray man".
+This is echoed in military use of the gray man term, where POWs and trainees are encouraged to "be the gray man".
 [27]

 ---